Environmental Policy and Management (EM)

 EM430: Environmental Policy Analysis

-Students will examine how developing and analyzing environmental policies involves balancing social, political, and economic considerations.
+You will examine how developing and analyzing environmental policies involves balancing social, political, and economic considerations.
 This course encompasses the process of policy analysis, stakeholder impact, methods of analyzing and selecting the most appropriate policy response, and the effective communication of results to constituents and policymakers.

 Quarter Credit Hours: 6 | Prerequisite: EM101